lemmusm/angularfire-auth/README.md

-# Angular firebase authentication with local storage
+# Angularfire auth with local storage

 ## Steps for create project